 - \Wellbeing as a topic for scientific understanding has suffered from a "confusing and contradictory research base" (Pollard & Lee, 2003, p.
 2).
 Nevertheless, there seems to be emerging consensus about some of its key elements and these are summarised briefly below - \Wellbeing is a largely subjective phenomenon for a white-collar socio-economically advantaged population, wellbeing is a feeling and a state of being rather than an objective measurement or statement of fact.
-Subjective Well Being ('SWB') is a major line of enquiry and is heavily influenced, though not synonymous with, personality.
-(Diener & Diener, 1995; Diener & Suh, 2000; Shah & Marks, 2004; Diener, 2013) - \Wellbeing is multi-dimensional there are different aspects or criteria that we use to deciding how 'well' we feel.
+Indeed, the research literature is focussed on Subjective Well Being ('SWB') as a major line of enquiry and is heavily influenced, though not synonymous with, personality.
+(Felce & Perry, 1995; Diener & Diener, 1995; Diener & Suh, 2000; Shah & Marks, 2004; Diener, 2013) - \Wellbeing is multi-dimensional there are different aspects or criteria that we use as the basis for deciding how 'well' we feel.
 (La Placa, McNaught & Knight, 2013) - \Wellbeing pathways stem from two broadly opposing philosophical perspectives.
-The first of these 'Hedonia' is concerned with maximising pleasure and positive emotional affect.
+The first of these philosophical pathways, 'Hedonia', is concerned with maximising pleasure and positive emotional affect.
 The second pathway to wellbeing, 'Eudaimonia', reflects the Aristotelian values of living an authentic life of virtue, self-actualization and positive functioning.
 Despite the historical contention, the current view is that both these perspectives are inherently valid and that an integrated approach encompassing both aspects will optimise the probability of a flourishing state.
 (Henderson & Knight, 2012) - \Wellbeing generally occurs within a 'set range' each of us has our normal homeostatic defensive range (Cummins, 2010; Ryan & Deci, 2001).
-The aim is to lead our lives in a way that is likely to push us to the top end of whatever our set range is, and to ensure we don't dip underneath the bottom end of what constitutes our 'normal' - \Wellbeing is a dynamic rather than static or a particularly stable trait it fluctuates like a see-saw depending on the events, challenges and experiences we encounter in our lives.
+The aim is to lead our lives in a way that is likely to push us to the top end of whatever our set range is, and to ensure we don't dip underneath the bottom end of what constitutes our 'normal'. - \Wellbeing is a dynamic rather than static or a particularly stable trait it fluctuates like a see-saw depending on the events, challenges and experiences we encounter in our lives.
 When individuals have the psychological, social and physical resources they need to meet a particular psychological, social and/or physical challenge, then wellbeing ensues, and vice versa.
 (Dodge, Daly, Huyton, & Sanders, 2012)